-Top Tours & Activities in Alberobello
+Top attractions in Alberobello

 Alberobello, a small town located where Italy's heel meets its sole, is famous for its absurdly charming white-washed, cone-topped houses.
 These 16th century "trulli," as they're called, have been designated as a UNESCO World Heritage site.
 Truely!